gui2one/dem_viewer/README.md

 # Starter project
 simple c++ starter project using glfw3, GLAD and ImGui.

-GLFW and ImGUI are include in src/vendor as git submodules.
+GLFW and ImGUI are included as git submodules in src/vendor directory.

 ## cloning